revanth83/revanth83.github.io/_posts/2026-7-19-MTA_full_merged_blog_notebook.md

+---
+layout: post
-# When Attribution Models Disagree: How Different Methods Lead to Different Strategies
+title: When Attribution Models Disagree: How Different Methods Lead to Different Strategies
+date: 2026-07-19 12:00:00 -0500
+---

 ## A practical study of customer journeys showing how attribution methods influence budget allocation.